Category Archives: Lexington Theatre

 My arrest record remained pristine.

 A couple years later, John Prine’s Muhlenburg County.
-Resonated immediately with me.
+Resonated immediately with me by his mention of the Peabody Coal Company.

 All-in-all……I suppose I was made better by the afternoon.
 But…………Dixie was pretty cute.